membrane-php/membrane-laravel/README.md

 #### Nested Json Response

-The `ResponseJsonNested` MUST precede the `RequestValidation` middleware as it relies on the container containing the result.
+The `ResponseJsonNested` MUST follow the `RequestValidation` middleware as it relies on the container containing the result.
 It will check whether the request has passed or failed validation.
 Invalid requests will return a response detailing the reasons the request was invalid.

 #### Flat Json Response

-The `ResponseJsonFlat` MUST precede the `RequestValidation` middleware as it relies on the container containing the result.
+The `ResponseJsonFlat` MUST follow the `RequestValidation` middleware as it relies on the container containing the result.
 It will check whether the request has passed or failed validation.
 Invalid requests will return a response detailing the reasons the request was invalid.